kellyhyun/beginner-s_luck/README.md

 Weights are added together and sorted to list the movies best suited to the user.
 ```
 Once the precedence is set, the list of movies suggested should follow the structure above and output them in a correct order.

+### Webscraping
+Selenium main initialized what is needed to use the chromedriver, Selenium, and bs4.
+It then has a function that finds the link that the movie is using the tconst (a unique alphanumeric identifier for each title).
+This allows us to find the correct movie even if the titles of some movies are the same.
+Then, it looks for the trailer link using Selenium.

 ## Creating our Database (creatingDatabase.py)